Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 ## Effects on modules in ecosystem

-A "migration guide" (perhaps with a better name) for existing developers that collect suggestions of what to do about the rename.
+A guide for existing module developers will be provided, which will offer suggestions of what to do about the rename.
 If we can generate PRs that's perhaps also helpful, though we might want that to be opt-in: authors with a load of modules might be unpleasantly surprised to wake up one morning to an inbox full of PRs.

 Such a guide should help authors with modules that either mention "perl6" or "p6" in their repo name, or mention "Perl 6" in their documentation.

+A proposed draft of such a guide is included at the end of this document.

 ## Effects on running sub-projects